varya/steroids/_posts/cloud_services/2013-08-01-plugin-config.markdown

 * [Building your app for Android][android-build-config]
 * [Building your app for iOS][ios-build-config]

-The AppGyver Build Service allows you to define custom Cordova plugins for your app.
+The AppGyver Build Service, part of [AppGyver Cloud][http://cloud.appgyver.com] allows you to include custom Cordova plugins with your app.
+To develop locally with the plugins, you need to build (with the Build Service) a custom Scanner app that you download and install onto your device.

-First follow the instructions for building your app on iOS or Android (linked in the Related Guides section above).
-Then, in the plugins field, include an array of GitHub repos for the custom plugins you want to use, e.g.
+First follow the instructions for [building your app on iOS][ios-build-config] or [Android][android-build-config] and set up all the necessary files and settings for your app.

+Then, in the Build Service's **Configure iOS/Android Build Settings** page for your app, find the **Plugins** field and include there an array of GitHub repos for the custom plugins you want to use, e.g.

 {% highlight json %}
 [